 In the Western world, the major component of most gallstones is cholesterol, a fat (lipid) that normally is dissolved in bile (but not in water).
 When the liver secretes excess cholesterol, bile becomes oversaturated with cholesterol.
 The excess forms solid particles (cholesterol crystals).
 These microscopic crystals accumulate in the gallbladder, where they clump and grow into gallstones.

 Other types of gallstones form in the same way, but the solid particles are calcium compounds or bilirubin (the main pigment in bile).
 Stones composed of bilirubin, called pigment stones, are either black (forming in the gallbladder) or brown (forming in the bile ducts).
 Black pigment stones are more likely to develop in people who have alcohol-related liver disease Alcohol-Related Liver Disease Alcohol-related liver disease is liver damage caused by drinking too much alcohol for a long time.
-In general, the amount of alcohol consumed (how much, how often, and for how long) determines... read more , who are older, or who have hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is a group of disorders characterized by a malfunction of the immune system that produces autoantibodies, which attack red blood cells as if they were substances... read more (which occurs when the body destroys red blood cells prematurely).
+In general, the amount of alcohol consumed (how much, how often, and for how long) determines... read more , who are older, or who have hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is a group of disorders characterized by a malfunction of the immune system, resulting in the production of autoantibodies that attack red blood cells as if they... read more (which occurs when the body destroys red blood cells prematurely).
 Brown pigment stones can form when the gallbladder or bile ducts are inflamed or infected or when the bile ducts are narrowed.

 The stones may stay in the gallbladder or pass into bile ducts.
 Stones can block the cystic duct, common bile duct, or ampulla of Vater (where the common bile duct and pancreatic duct join).
 Most cholesterol stones in the bile ducts come from the gallbladder.

 Any narrowing (stricture) of the bile ducts can lead to a blockage or slow bile flow.
 Bacterial infections can develop when bile flow is slowed or blocked.